djplaner/memex/readme.md

 An on-going experiment in creating and leveraging a personal memex using [Foam](https://foambubble.githubio/).
 Some background on rationale and design.

-Currently organised around a three step process
+Currently organised around a three step process and more

 - [[seek]]
     Tracking how and what new information I'm seeking.